-- Clicking a build class name takes you to the build class's Build Class Details page. - You can create a new build class or delete existing build classes. - Selecting Notify enables email notification for builds (belonging to that class) that complete. - The Actions column allows you to edit or delete the build class in that row. - You can also: - Click a column heading to sort the information in that column. - Set the page refresh interval to keep your information current. - Set the number of records you want to see per page.
+- Clicking a build class name takes you to the build class' Build Class Details page. - You can create a new build class or delete existing build classes. - Selecting Notify enables email notification for builds (belonging to that class) that complete. - The Actions column allows you to edit or delete the build class in that row. - You can also: - Click a column heading to sort the information in that column. - ° Set the page refresh interval to keep your information current. - Set the number of records you want to see per page.

+Column Description

-Column Description Name This is the name of the build class.
-Tag Definition This is the tag definition for this build, entered on the Build Class Details page.
+Name Name of the build class.

+Tag Definition Tag definition for this build, entered on the Build Class Details page.
 Together, the build name and variables are referred to as the tag definition .
 Variable names are case-sensitive.

-For example, the tag definition %BUILD_CLASS%%LC%%DATE% for a build class named QA_BUILD creates the following build tag: QA_BUILD_1234_20060123185958 Resource This is the resource that the build class uses.
-Platform This is the operating system that the build class uses/supports.
+For example, the tag definition %BUILD_CLASS%%LC%%DATE% for a build class named QA_BUILD creates the following build tag:

+QA_BUILD_1234_20060123185958

+Resource Resource that the build class uses.

+Platform Operating system that the build class uses/supports.

-Column Description Priority This is the class build priority level.
+Column Description Priority Class' build priority level.
 Classes have default priorities and boost values.
-Boost values range from -10 to +10 (default 0) where a higher boost value means builds in that class can use available agents ahead of builds with the same priority and lower boost.
+Boost values range from -10 to +10 (default 0) where a higher boost value means that builds in that class can use available agents ahead of builds with the same priority and lower boost.
 Read about this setting's role in agent policies.
-Limits The minimum (default 2) and maximum (default 30) number of agents the build class will use for the build.
+Limits Minimum (default 2) and maximum (default 64) number of agents the build class will use for the build.
 Read about this setting's role in agent policies.
-Notify Based on the build class, you can enable email notification for builds that complete.
-In the list of classes, select the checkbox in the Notify column for each class you wish to receive email notifications about.
-When a build from the selected class(es) completes, an email message is sent to each user that requested notification- each user [individually] must select the classes for which they wish to receive notifications.
+Notify Enables email notification (based on the build class) for builds that complete.
+In the list of classes, select the checkbox in the Notify column for each class for which you want to receive email notifications.
+When a build from the selected class(es) completes, an email message is sent to each user that requested notification-each user (individually) must select the classes for which they want to receive notifications.
 Changing Notify settings requires Modify permission defined in the User field on the Permissions page.
 The administrator can edit a user's permission on the Administration > Permissions page.
-Actions Edit Build Class - Takes you to the corresponding Edit Build Class page.
+Actions Edit Build Class-Takes you to the corresponding Edit Build Class page.
 Your existing build class specifications populate the appropriate fields.
-Delete Build Class - Deletes the corresponding build class.
+Delete Build Class-Deletes the corresponding build class.